High Roads Of Ladakh | An Elevated Experience

 • Accommodation for 7 nights in carefully selected hotels and camps as per the itinerary

-• A Xylo vehicle for all transfers and sightseeing as per the itinerary
+• Innova vehicle for all transfers and sightseeing as per the itinerary

 • All Monument Fees